rafasoares/cancancan-wiki/Translating-your-app.md

       all: "You have no access!"
 ```
 ## Translation for individual abilities
-If you want to castomize messages for some model or even for some ability define translation like this:
+If you want to customize messages for some model or even for some ability define translation like this:

 ```ruby
 # models/ability.rb